Introduction

 Outcome

-The project achieved BREEAM ‘Outstanding’ certification and reduced energy consumption by 40% compared to similar buildings.
-The sustainable design resulted in lower operating costs and increased tenant satisfaction, leading to higher occupancy rates and rental premiums.
+The project received BREEAM ‘Outstanding’ certification and achieved a 40% reduction in energy consumption compared to similar buildings.
+The sustainable design resulted in lower operating costs and higher tenant satisfaction, which translated into higher occupancy rates and rental premiums.

 IT sector example